joshDynatrace/bug-busters/docs/2-todoapp-bugs.md

 ***Hints***

-- Open up the distributed traces app to make sure API calls work as expected and understand which calls were made to the backend
+- Open up the distributed traces app to make sure API calls work as expected and understand which calls were made to the backend.
+Press 'ctrl/cmd + K' in Dynatrace and type 'Distributed Tracing' to find the app.
 - Open the Live Debugger to set a breakpoint in the the function called when you clear Todos.
+Press 'ctrl/cmd + K' in Dynatrace and type 'Live Debugger' to find the app.
+Click the purple pencil icon to set a Live Debugger filter.
 Use the namespace `todoapp` as your Live Debugger filter.
 - Why are the Todo tasks not getting cleared after looking at the code?